-I said goodbye to Matt near the border of Colorado, and he headed back to Jackson.
-Ok, I really used to think fishing was boring, like golf.
-But.., after fishing in such a beautiful area, I realized its not really about catching fish to me anymore.
-I got the opportunity to camp and explore remote places searching for a fishing spot I would have never seen passing through.
+I said goodbye to Matt near the border of Colorado, and he headed back to Jackson to keep fishing while I kept going south to Colorado.
+Before I met Matt I used to think fishing was boring.
+After fishing in such beautiful areas, I started to think why he loved fishing so much.
+Maybe it wasn't always about catching fish to me anymore.
+I got the opportunity to camp and explore remote wilderness searching for a fishing spot.
+It was always just me and Matt there, no other people going fishing that remote.
+I would have never seen such beautiful places just passing through.
 Spending time out in nature is good medicine.
 There is a special tranquility about being on the water, with no one around but a beer and a friend.

-Though Yellowstone was amazing, I favored the Tetons beauty, and the experiences I had there were superior.
+Though Yellowstone was amazing, I favored the Teton's beauty, and the experiences I had there fishing were superior to driving around Yellowstone.
 After exploring Yellowstone and retrieving the bus from the shop, I headed south towards Colorado.
-Matt came with and camped with me and we kept fishing.
-It took a week for me to catch my first fish, a brown trout..
-Matt was a patient teacher.
-We came across small towns like Dubois, welcoming you in with a "MAKE AMERICA GREAT AGAIN" right underneath the official welcome sign.
-And towns like Jeffery City, with a population of 40.
-Jeffery City had thisone crazy potter who let us make clay pots and then shoot big holes in them with his 22.
-In Jeffery city we also got a trespassing tour by a local of an abandoned uranium mine.
+Matt drove along with me and camped with me.
+We kept fishing along the way.
+It took an entire week for me to catch my first fish, a brown trout.
+Matt was a patient teacher, and we ended up throwing the fish back into the water.
+We came across small towns like Dubois, welcoming you in with a the first "Make America Great Again" sign I had ever seen, right underneath the citie's official welcome sign.
+Matt and I went to a town called Jeffery City, with a population of 40.
+Jeffery City had a building with pottery for sale, and the man who makes them is an interesting character to say the least.
+He let us make clay pots and while the clay was still wet, we brought the pots out back and with a 22 cal gun, shoot big holes in them.
+In Jeffery City, we also got a trespassing tour by another local man of an abandoned uranium mine.

 I meet Matt at a Coffee shop in Jackson.
-We found out we were both bumming it, and he was fly fishing around.
-I ended up camping with him, cooking pancake breakfasts and learning to fly fish for the next week.
-We hit a few bars with my college friend Kelsey, and fished a few rivers and camp spots.
+We started to chat and realized we were both living out of our vehicles, wandering around.
+Matt was a fly fisherman from Texas.
+I ended up camping with him that night, the next day cooking pancakes for both of us for breakfast.
+Matt offered to teach me to fly fish.
+We ended up fishing together for the next week.
+We fished during the day, and when the sun went down, we could head into Jackson and go to bars with my college friend Kelsey.
+We fished a few different spots together.
 A few days later we tried for Yellowstone again.
-The bus broke down in the EXACT same spot by the south gate that I got turned around last time.
-So while the bus was in the shop Matt and I took his car up there and hit up all the popular Yellowstone spots.
+Bad luck though, bus broke down in the exact same spot by the south gate that I got turned around last time.
+So while the bus was in the shop, Matt and I took his car up there and hit up all the popular Yellowstone spots.